brokyo/seeker_ii/docs/roadmap.md

 ### Current Session
-- [x] Footer navigation (current lane and stage)

-### Next Session
 - [] "screen saver" that sets core view to blinkenlights.
 Changes back to controls on encoder or key.

+### Next Session

 ### Long List
 - [] Review Harmonize transform